usethisname1419/Scoutx2/README.md

 Fetch the latest CVE data: Automatically pulls CVE data from NIST, covering the last 25 days.

-Scan 1-100 IPs: Choose how many IPs to scan between 1 and 100, for both Windows and Linux systems.
+Scan 1-100 IPs: Choose how many IPs to scan between 1 and 100.

 Vulnerability matching: Matches the CVE data against services like Apache, MySQL, SSH, and more to identify vulnerabilities.